meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 		- Access to facilities + Jobs
 	- +3
 		- Access to contractors
-#### CRYPT 3e Downtime
-Which of these can be broken down to things based off a roll?

-1. Relax: kick your feet up and enjoy the beach, use your Vice, and roll a d10.
-If its under your Stress, reduce stress to that amount and gain the difference in XP.
-If the result is at or over your stress, reduce Stress by 1.
-2. Medical Treatment (heal wounds)
-	1. seek treatment (take 3 times to remove an injury, permanent condition, or curse)
-	2. Recover: gain back hits, remove conditions, etc.
-	3. get Medical care - regain 1 wound. when all wounds are healed, regain max hit points (*anomalous investigations*)
-	4. Seek treatment - take 3x to remove a permanent condition (*anomalous investigations*)
-3. Research: spend Cash to test BRAIN and ask a question about a subject (HMTW)
-	1. (*Throne of Salt*) Research allows you to investigate the various materials you may encounter out in the field: Esoteric tomes, Scientific materials, the mad scribblings of a Manifesto, the entirety of a codebase.
-Each researchable item will have a Research Score, given after the first spent reading it (this is how many weeks it’ll take to finish), and a set of Milestones (these are important bits of lore, actionable intelligence, or new things you can make; these will be revealed when you reach them).
-A Research Item may look like: Manual for the Improvement of Advanced Cybernetics (RS:5 ML:2(3,5)).
-For each week spent Researching a material, make an Intellect check:
-		- On a success: Increment Research Points by 1
-		- On a critical success: Breakthrough, immediately gain Research Points to jump to the next Milestone
-		- On a failure: Do not increment research points, take 1 Stress
-		- On a critical failure: You made a critical error in your earlier work, lose 1 Research Point, take 1d5 Stress
-	2. Research: Delve deep into a special interest.
-Get so obsessed you forget to eat while you acquire valuable knowledge.
-Use a librarian, a scholar, or a philosopher.
-	3. Case Joint: Gain information about a potential AO (HMTW)
-4. Train: spend 1C per 1XP to a new profession, specialization or learn an out of profession specialization?
-(HMTW)
-	1. take a number of times equal to 10 - STAT?
-		1. -1 if part of your Profession?
-		2. +1 for out of profession training?
-	2. (*mothership*) Study: pay cost equal to how long you’ll be studying
-	3. Train: Improve yourself through daily drills and repetition.
-Pick up a new trick like a dog.
-A guide, a mentor, or a master is may be necessary
-5. (*Emmy Verte*) Carouse:
-	1. Contacts are everyone with whom your crew has a relationship with.
-If you make an effort to improve your relationship, roll a d10 and compare it to your current score.
-If you roll below, increase the score by 1.
-If you roll above, you must complete a task before you can change the relationship.
-		- 1-2 Nemesis - Actively creates dangers, traps and terrors for the crew
-		- 3-4 Foe - Prevents the crew from achieving their goals when given the opportunity
-		- 5-6 Stranger - Most Contacts start here
-		- 7-8 Friend - Will aid the crew when possible
-		- 9-0 Ally - Will perform major favors for the crew at cost.
-If they are a prominent figure in a faction, the crew gains +1 Reputation with them
-	- Carousing: Waste money, gain experience
-	- Learn: Catch a whiff of something juicy—whether it's gossip, secrets, or hard facts.
-It will prove useful.
-Think of an agent, a spy, or even a blabbermouth.
-	- make outside connections - gather information or gain useful personal asset for the next mission (*anomalous investigations*)
-	- Explore, find additional points of interest nearby
-	1. (*Emmy Verte*) Network to find canvas for information, hear rumors, or establish connections.
-Pay Shore Leave costs in free drinks, tips, and bribes
-	2. Carouse (learn new rumors)
-	3. Requisition an asset - test POLCAP, on success gain access to special asset on the next mission. if requesting an anomaly, check with [-] (*anomalous investigations*)
-	4. request information - test POLCAP with [+], if a success you are given any knowledge they have (if they don't, you do not lose POLCAP) (*anomalous investigations*)
-6. Therapy - Spend XP to Restore a broken LINK
-7. Solo Quest: The character pursues a personal goal which would perhaps be too much of a distraction for them to drag the rest of the party along for.
-The player sets one specific goal which must be approved by the referee, then rolls 2d6:
-	- 1. Success, no injuries, and you also brought home 1d5 Assets!
-	- 2-3.
-Success, no rewards, no injuries
-	- 4-7.
-Success, begin next Adventure with -1 Hit
-	- 8-9.
-Failure, begin next Adventure with -1 Hit and a random condition
-	- 0. Failure, begin next Adventure half HP (rounded down) and a random condition
-	4. Work: do off the books contract work, gain some extra Cash (1d5 C)
-	5. Work: Slog through the trenches of mundanity and find fulfillment in honest labor.
-Earn your scraps with a contractor, a noble, or a boss.
-	6. Some groups will give jobs to party members
-8. file paperwork - clear 1 unit of paperwork per downtime (*anomalous investigations*) -> transitios to maintain cover/reduce heat in goes solo
-	1. Maintain Cover: work your assigned cover, reduce HEAT
-	- As downtime actions: Scrub personal data or fake your death (2 Actions) both reduce reputation.
-Both are time intensive tasks but can make you harder to track down or recognize
-	- gain political capital - gain +1 political capital (can only be taken when POLCAP is less than 3) (*anomalous investigations*)
-9. work on a project - personal project (*anomalous investigations*)
-10. Memorialize: celebrate a fallen life, player can recover 1XP per 10C spent?
-(HMTW)
-	1. Mourn: Commemorate a fallen friend.
-You couldn't save them, and they deserved better.
-Call upon a pallbearer, a steward, or an undertaker.

-Unlockable:
-- High Class STAT Bonus activities: Athenaeum, Symposium, Symphony, etc.

-13. Invest: Luka Rejec Asset mechanics here
-	1. Invest: Buy yourself into success and friendship.
-You might not be likable, but you've got the money.
-Rely on a broker, a financier, or a proprietor.
-7. Stash: Secretly move Cash into your Swiss Bank Account.
-For "retirement"
-	1. ???: Convert Assets into Cash or Attempt to convert Counterfeit Cash into real money.
-	2. Find a buyer

-Convert to lifestyle expenses:
-	Live a life of excess!
-Pay 2 C, gain one of the following conditions, they are cleared when used:
-	    - athenaeum/opera - try again on BRAIN saves
-	    - massage/high class resturant - try again on SPINE saves
-	    - escape room, trampoline park, boat trip, speed dating, gambling, arcade - try again on HEART saves
 ## Bases
 After the first MISSION, Agents gain options to customize and expand their base as part of the